 Before jumping into a few ideas, do you want to skip all the planning?
-If so, use the Senses Activity Booklet to fulfill the requirements for this Brownie Badge.
-How much do you know about the 5 different senses we have: seeing, hearing, smelling, tasting, and touching to interact with the world around us.
+If so, use this Activity Booklet to learn more about the 5 different senses we have: seeing, hearing, smelling, tasting, and touching to interact with the world around us.
 The activities in this booklet will have your girls exploring all 5 senses and in the end they will have a better understanding of how important each sense is and how they all work together.
 With a step by step activities, you can’t ask for a easier way to run your meeting.
-Learn more about this activity booklet and get yours today!
+Learn more and get yours today!

 Different Ways To See – Visual Illusions